 Automated bidding is a great strategy for marketers who are new to PPC advertising and might not have the skills or resources to conduct optimizations on their own.
 More advanced marketers can use third-party bid management tools to scale their strategy and drive insights from a wider dataset of audience behavior, which provide additional features that more accurately reflect the unique, multifaceted SEM goals of individual organizations.

 In addition, Bing’s advertiser training resources offer a useful chart to help you determine if you need conversion tracking and if it’s possible to use a third-party bid management tool based on your bid strategy.

 6. Use LinkedIn Profile Targeting

 Another unique new feature of Bing ads is LinkedIn Profile Targeting.
 Released as a beta feature in October 2018, it offers a powerful new targeting feature, especially for B2B marketers.

 Advertisers can apply LinkedIn Profile Targeting at the campaign or ad group level.
-It also gives you the ability to set bid modifiers to better reach certain profile targets, such as a 15% increase for profiles in the graphic design industry or information technology job function.
+You can set bid modifiers to better reach certain profile targets.
+For example, a 15% increase for profiles in the graphic design industry or information technology job function.

 7. Use Bing’s In-market Audiences